IARCbioinfo/RNAseq_analysis_scripts/README.md

 # RNAseq_analysis_scripts
-Scripts for RNA seq analysis
+Scripts for RNA seq analysis.
+They can be used directly using the outputs from [*IARCbioinfo's RNA seq workflow*].(https://github.com/IARCbioinfo/RNAseq-nf)

 ## Unsupervised analysis: *RNAseq_unsupervised.R*